anonymous22666aaai/SLDPRT-NET/README.md

 **Encoder**: Losslessly converts `.sldprt` files into `.txt` files containing CAD commands and parameters, as shown in `Macro1`.
 **Decoder**: Reconstructs `.sldprt` files from the parameterized `encoder_text` in `.txt` format, as shown in `Macro2`.

+> ✅ **Tools Environment**:
+These macros are developed and executed in **SolidWorks 2025** using the built-in **VBA environment**.

+> 📦 **Required References** (as shown in the screenshot):
+- Visual Basic for Applications
+- SolidWorks 2025 Extensibility Type Library
+- OLE Automation
+- SldWorks 2025 Type Library
+- SOLIDWORKS 2025 Constant Type Library
+- SOLIDWORKS 2025 Commands Type Library
+- **SOLIDWORKS Utilities 2015 Type Library**

+> ⚠️ Make sure these references are checked in the VBA editor (via `Tools > References`) to ensure successful execution.

 Click [here](https://drive.google.com/file/d/1XW0dvzzBQb-7JnHoJG7ZGDoZaW7Ujzd9/view?usp=sharing) to watch a video demonstrating the correct usage of the tools, as well as the parameterization and reconstruction process using the demo.